csz8115/mancalafinal/README.md

 ## Overview

 This is a fullstack application with an emphasis on real time systems and scalable system architecture.
-The application has a split deployment on vercerl and render.
+The application has a split deployment on Vercel and Render.
 - Frontend & API Layer (Next.js on Vercel): Handles authentication, and session management.
 - WebSocket Server (Render): Powers live gameplay and chat features using Socket.IO, overcoming edge-function limitations of Vercel hosting.
 - Data Layer (MongoDB Atlas + Prisma ORM): Provides a high availability, cloud database for user accounts, game history, and real-time statistics, with Prisma and Zod ensuring type-safe queries and schema management.